numworks/epsilon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Omega is not working like it should?
+about: Upsilon is not working like it should?
 Let us know!
 title: ''
 labels: 'Status: Triage, Type: Bug'
 assignees: ''